ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearServiceAccountId"></a>
 ## ClearServiceAccountId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the service account ID.
 It is used when there is a need to reset or remove the existing service account ID from the system.
-The operation will return a success message upon successful execution.
+The operation is successful when the return is "success": true.

 ### Parameters